In this guide

 Registration in Amsterdam is handled through the Gemeente Amsterdam.
 You need a fixed address before you can register — this is the catch-22 that catches many new arrivals.
 If you are staying in temporary accommodation, check whether your landlord will allow registration at that address.

+Not sure which visa you need?
+Use the Visa Checker to find out.
 Use the BSN Planner to prepare your documents and understand the exact steps before your appointment.
+Planning your integration path?
+Use the Inburgering Route Planner to see your requirements.

 Healthcare & Insurance